Visit XM72,82% of retail investor accounts lose money

 Leverage can be risky and lead to losing your money in some cases.
 While ESMA and other well-regulated forex brokers do provide negative balance protection, SEBI does not.
 This could lead to losing your money more than you have actually deposited, so you should be careful to manage this.

 How to protect yourself from being scammed

 This is something that of course we never want to happen, but we do always have to guard ourselves as forex traders against being scammed.

-When it comes to Indian citizens and forex traders, these kind of scams have been previously reported from the broker AVFX with many forex traders claiming to have been victims of a scam forex broker.
+When it comes to Indian citizens and forex traders, these kinds of scams have been previously reported by the broker AVFX with many forex traders claiming to have been victims of a forex broker scam.

 Being a well-regulated forex broker means more often than not, being regulated by a well-recognized regulatory body such as FCA, NSA, ASIC, and CySEC.
 Well-regulated forex brokers under these conditions tend to also be ESMA/MiFID compliant.